 - Effective July 17, 2017, course credits are recorded in semester hours for the following programs; Doctor of Physical Therapy - residential, Doctor of Audiology – residential, and Master of Science in Occupational Therapy – residential (for the first and second year of the program).

-- Effective July 15, 2013, course credits are recorded in semester hours.
+- Effective July 15, 2013, course credits transitioned from being recorded in quarter hours to semester hours.

 Arizona School of Dentistry & Oral Health

 - Course credits are recorded in semester hours.